International students with families

 Can my dependants work in the UK?

 This will depend on the type of course you are studying and when you applied for your visa.
-For more information please download the UKCISA information sheet.
+For more information please go to the UKCISA web site.

 Can my children attend state schools in the UK?